seeess1/seeess1.github.io/projects.md

 ## Retail

-We worked with retailers by making maps like this one to help them find the best spot in any US city to open a new location based on machine learning models:
+We worked with retailers by making maps like this one to help them find the best spot in any US city to open a new store (based on machine learning models):

 <div class="w3-container">
   <img src="./assets/images/neighborhoods.gif" style="width:100%;cursor:zoom-in"